ratatui/ratatui-website/src/tutorial/main.md

 {{#include ../../ratatui-book-tutorial-project/src/main.rs:setup_boilerplate}}
 ```

 You might notice that we are using `stderr` for our output.
 This is because we want to allow the user to pipe their completed json to other programs like `ratatui-tutorial > output.json`.
-To do this, we are utilizing the fact that `stderr` is piped differently than `stdout`, and rendering out project in `stderr`, and printout our completed json in `stdout`
+To do this, we are utilizing the fact that `stderr` is piped differently than `stdout`, and rendering out project in `stderr`, and printout our completed json in `stdout`.

 For more information, please read the [crossterm documentation](https://docs.rs/crossterm/latest/crossterm/)